 Since then, the project team has become leaders in eDNA application and research in Australia and the Pacific, publishing numerous peer-reviewed journal articles and partnering with various agencies for improved monitoring and enhanced biosecurity through eDNA.

-More information about this innovation hub can be found via their new website www.ecodna.org.au
+More information about its applied eDNA technologies can be found at www.ecodna.org.au